 - Invoice amounts of $1,000+

-- No minimum credit score in most programs
+- Revenue-driven qualification in most programs

 For a business line of credit: